New Pill Could Reduce Risk of Hospitalization, Death From COVID-19, But Experts Say Vaccines Remain Best Tool

 So far, over 107,000 Marylanders have received booster shots, and there’s been a sharp rise in the daily first and second doses administered over the past two days.

-Merck officials said the company plans to seek emergency authorization from the FDA as soon as possible for its COVID-19 treatment pill.MORE NEWS: Ravens Knock Broncos From Unbeaten Ranks With 23-7 Rout
+Merck officials said the company plans to seek emergency authorization from the FDA as soon as possible for its COVID-19 treatment pill.MORE NEWS: Man Exchanging Information With Another Driver Dies In Fatal Hit-And-Run, According To Maryland State Police

 They will also seek authorization from regulators around the world.